MehakKhurana17/House-Price-Prediction-Model/README.md

 ## Model Evaluation

-Linear regression and Ridge regression both performed well giving a training accuracy of around 80.6 % and testing accuracy of almost 81% along with R square and adjusted R square values around 0.81.
+Linear regression and Ridge regression both performed well giving a training and testing accuracy of almost 81% along with R square and adjusted R square values around 0.81.
 Also MSE,RMSE and MAE values are very low i.e. 0.045,0.212,0.163 respectively.